IrezD/python-fastAPI-docker-image-v2/README.md

 # About this Project
 This project involves creating a Docker image for a FastAPI and deploying it on ECS.
-The infrastructure is built using Terraform, and continuous deployment is implemented through GitHub Actions.
-The different Docker images tags are stored on ECR public repository.
-The docker containers are running on ECS using EC2 lanuch type which are managed by Elastic Load Balancer on AWS.
+The infrastructure is built on AWS using Terraform, and continuous deployment is implemented through GitHub Actions.
+The built Docker images are stored on ECR public repository.
+And the docker containers are running on ECS using EC2 lanuch type which are managed by Elastic Load Balancer on AWS.